 If you're configuring a Script Source and need to specify a frequency that's different than any existing option, you can specify a CRON expression to collect data at a custom frequency.

 Sumo Logic supports the Quartz CRON framework.

 To use a CRON Expression in a Script Source:

-- In Sumo Logic, click the Collectors tab, and then click Add Source for the Collector you choose.
+- Click Add Source for the Collector you choose.

 - Select Script for the Source type.

 - Enter the source name, description (optional), source host, and source category.